Yeast Belgian Waffles are perfectly fluffy on the inside and crispy on the outside! Enjoy for breakfast or a fabulous brunch with friends!

 Although they have some similarities, there are a few key differences between regular waffles and Yeast Belgian Waffles

-- The deeper pockets in Belgian waffles hold more syrup and toppings!
+- The deep wells in Belgian waffles hold more syrup and toppings!

 In my opinion, the winner between the two is the yeast Belgian waffle!
-I love the extra surface area for toppings and the good stuff!
+I love the real depth of flavor and extra surface area for toppings and the good stuff!

 Can you make Belgian waffles ahead of time?

 Although yeast Belgian waffles taste the best straight from the iron, if you’re cooking for a crowd, you can make them ahead!
-Just preheat your oven to 250°F and place a metal wire rack on a rimmed baking sheet.
+Just preheat your oven or toaster oven on a low heat (around 200-250°F) and place a metal wire rack on a rimmed baking sheet.

 As you make each waffle, remove it from the iron and place it directly on the rack on the baking sheet to keep it warm.
 The wire rack will keep the air circulating around the waffle, ensure that it won’t get soggy, and stay crisp.